Arduino Portenta H7

 • GND — common ground.

-The Portenta H7 can be powered through any of three paths:
+The Portenta H7 can be powered through any of these paths:

 • USB‑C — supplies 5 V to the on‑board PMIC.